Barrel Sauna vs Cabin Sauna: Which Outdoor Sauna Is Right for You?

 Larger footprint.
 A 2-person cabin needs an 8 x 8 foot pad minimum.
 A 4-person with a changing room wants 8 x 14 feet.
 If your yard is small, the math might not work.
 Check our home sauna size guide for detailed dimensions.

 More complex assembly.
 Even a "kit" cabin requires framing walls, installing insulation and vapor barrier, and possibly roofing.
 Many buyers hire a contractor for at least part of the build.
-See our DIY vs kit vs pre-built guide for honest timelines.
+See our DIY vs kit vs pre-built guide for realistic timelines.

 Permits.
 Because a cabin sauna looks like a structure, your municipality is more likely to require a building permit.
 Barrel saunas often slide under the radar as "temporary structures" (though this varies by jurisdiction and you should always check).